AIDELabAZ/LSMS-ISA_data_handbook/README.md

    ```
    After the github has located repository select the `clone repository` button.

- 3. Download the General Household Survey, Panel 2012-2013, Wave 2 for Nigeria, 2012-2013 at https://microdata.worldbank.org/index.php/catalog/1952/get-microdata.
-You will need to create an account with the World Bank if you do not already have one.

- The dataset file is called NGA_2012_GHSP-W2_v02_M_STATA. ***Extract the entire file NGA_2012_GHSP-W2_v02_M_STATA and copy or move it to*** `C:\Users\"username"\git\lsms-isa_data_handbook\data\nigeria\wave_2\raw` - the folders in this path were created by the project.do.

- 4. Open the "project.do"
+3. Open the "project.do"

   Once the repository has been cloned to your local, locate in the "lsms-isa_data_handbook" file in the local "git" folder the "project.do" and open "project.do" in stata.

- 5. Edit the "project.do"
+4. Edit the "project.do"

    The "project.do" creates a local file directory to store the raw datasets and the cleaned dataset.
 We have to do a bit of global path editing on "project.do" to work for your unique local computer username.
 The edits are specific to your computer and will allow the "project.do" file to use and create the paths on and for your local computer.